7 Ways to Market to the Wealthy

-- Financial services, financial planning, tax planning, estate planning, investment management– the wealthy have complicated lives that need managing and planning (see my ecourse for advisors)
+- Financial services, financial planning, tax planning, estate planning, investment management, wealth management – the wealthy have complicated lives that need managing and planning (see my ecourse for advisors)

 - Luxury travel – the wealthy want options that take care of all the details and they are willing to pay for it

 - Luxury gifts – despite having the internet to peruse, finding good quality goods is not so simple

 - Real estate – 40% of the wealthy plan to purchase a second or third home in the next five years

 - Home design, remodeling, and furnishings – since they need two or more of everything, they spend to acquire more things